-In the Alps Northern sides, and more than ever in Southern ones (Italy) and in the Apennines, the custom to build on the top some
+In the Northern sides of the Alps, and more than ever in Southern ones (Italy) and in the Apennines, the custom to build on the top some

 religious symbols, as crosses and Mary’s statues, has a large

-cross the symbol more frequently used: in Alto Adige (Sud Tirol) the majority of the peaks have a cross on the top.
+circulation, being the cross the symbol more frequently used: in Alto Adige (Sud Tirol) the majority of the peaks has a cross on the top.
 In last times on the alpine summits we started to find some Nepali prayer’ flats, another manifest recall, although belonging to a different culture, to the transcendent.

 Obviously, even in a very attended range like the Alps, we can find numberless peaks without any signal.
 Can these "empty" summits really give us a greatest feeling of freedom?